Tarmac Driveway Cost

 How long should a tarmac driveway last?

-With light use and regular maintenance, including sealant application every 5 years, tarmac driveways typically last 20 to 30 years.
+With light use and regular maintenance, including sealant application every 5 years, a properly installed tarmac driveway typically lasts 20 to 30 years.

 What is the most common material used for a driveway?